This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 - It is the responsibility of the team captain to submit an appropriate team name.
 Names that include inappropriate language or references will be removed.
 The intramural staff reserves the right to change any name that is deemed inappropriate.

 All students, faculty and staff, both full-time and part-time, enrolled in class and are in good standing with the university are eligible to participate in the Intramural Sports Program.

 - Participants may play on one team per league, per sport, per semester. (exception: in ice hockey, players can only play for one team, regardless of league/division).
 A player declares a team preference by their first participation or by joining an IMLeagues team roster, whichever comes first.
 Participants on a team that has forfeited/withdrawn from a league within the first two weeks of the regular season may join another team.

 - Varsity athletes who have completed their athletic eligibility are eligible to participate in the sport(s) in which they played as a varsity athlete; however only one former varsity player is allowed per team and they must wait four full academic years in order to be eligible.

 - Current varsity athletes, including transfers, redshirts, and anyone practicing or listed on a roster with a varsity team, may not participate in the related sport in which they are currently participating.

-- Current and/or former club sport athletes may participate in the same or related sport in which they participate as a club sport member, but only two (2) club players are allowed per team and all club players must play in the highest skill level division is applicable.
+- Current and/or former club sport athletes may participate in the same or related sport in which they participate as a club sport member, but only two (2) club players are allowed per team and all club players must play in the highest skill level division that is offered.

 - Ejected players are suspended from all intramural activities until reinstated by the Recreational Sports and Fitness Services Department.